TDarkShadow/iheartnewvegas/main.md

 [**Weapon Mesh Improvement Mod**](https://www.nexusmods.com/newvegas/mods/65052)
 Fixes mesh errors, UV errors, incorrect flags, missing extra data, form lists, projectiles, and other weapon related bugs and errors.
-- Also install [**WMIM ESP Replacer**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/WMIM%20ESP%20Replacer.7z).
+- Also install [**VNV WMIM ESP Replacer**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/WMIM%20ESP%20Replacer.7z).
 Removes all changes the mod makes other than the changes required for the mesh fixes, as the original ESP has some bugs, conflicts, and many non-bug fix changes.
 - Also install [**WMIM Mesh Fix**](https://drive.google.com/file/d/1YIpCl0PccRdpQ2ISSMfHS_2gVx4-PtW2/view?usp=sharing).
 Fixes a bug with a mesh which would cause dead NPCs to hang in the air by their wrists, at the cost of reintroducing a much less annoying bug.

 [**Throwable Weapon Fixes**](https://www.nexusmods.com/newvegas/mods/62767)